About our Great Danes

 At 6 months of age he came down with Valley Fever, a potentially life threatening illness for both people and dogs.
 After the vet shared his findings following weeks of me trying to troubleshoot my assumption that he was suffering from some sort of food allergy or some such.
 I forewent the thousand dollar treatment that I had personally witnessed neighbor dogs undergo and still

-My next puppy was Black and this time I invested a whole three hundred dollars as the litter was twelve puppies strong and the owner did not have the time to devote to advertising them.
+My next puppy was Black with White and this time I invested a whole three hundred dollars as the litter was twelve puppies strong and the owner did not have the time to devote to advertising them.
 Again, no papers but purebred none the less.
 He turned out to be the best dog I had ever had.
-He was more reserved and did not readily approach a stranger, and while I still had plenty of complements as to his size and looks he remained mine for the entirety of the nine wonderful years he brought me.
+He was more reserved and did not readily approach a stranger, and while I still had plenty of complements as to his size and looks he remained mine for the entirety of the nine wonderful years we shared together.

 My next Dane was more of a fulfillment of a dream.
 I love the look of blue animals in general, if it comes in blue that's going to be the one I gravitate to.
 I had by then learned there were differences from the American Great Dane to the European Great Dane.
 And I was in a good financial spot to splurge a bit on the Dane of my choice.
-So I went all out and went for an imported blue, male puppy from a world champion sire and a french champion dam.
+So I went all out and imported a blue, male puppy from a world champion sire and a french champion dam for a few thousand dollars.

 It's not hard to imagine...